andy-hanson/noze/doc/implementation.md

 ## concretize

-The concretize step takes a model containing templates and produces a concrete program with specialized instances of each function.
+The concretize step takes a model containing templates and produces a concrete-model with specialized instances of each function.
 In addition to filling in type parameters, it does other kinds of specialization:

 * When an expression evaluates to a constant, it replaces the expression with the constant.
 * When an expression is a lambda, it does not create a dynamically-invoked function; it creates the closure.
 If this is invoked directly it avoids the virtual call and heap allocation.
 * It also sometimes specializes a function based on an argument that is a constant.
 Currently this is pretty conservative, only specializing when every argument is constant.
+* It also makes low-level decisions such as calculating the size of types and choosing whether they are by-value or by-reference.
+These decisions aren't appropriate for the `model` since they reflect implementation decisions (which may change) rather than the programmer's decisions.

 This means that each expression has an associated optional `KnownLambdaBody`.
 When we call the lambda and it has a `KnownLambdaBody`, we'll specialize the body to a `ConcreteFun` of its own to call directly.
 (A constant lambda works similarly.)